TimothyJNewman/open-source-chip-design-v1/README.md

 # open-source-chip-design-v1
-Respository for the open source chip design using Xschem and NGSpice
+Respository for open source chip design using Xschem and NGSpice